kushaldas/lym/docs/networking.md

 .. index:: dns
 ```

-### Short story about DNS
+### Short note about DNS

 DNS or Domain Name System is a decentralized naming system for systems which are connected to Internet (can be for private networks too).
-This is way the computer knows which other computer to connect, when we type google.com in our browser, or in the ping command.
-There are servers known as dns servers, for every domain name the client system generally connect to these dns servers, and find out the IP address of the domain name.
+This is the way a computer knows, which other computer to connect to, when we type google.com in our browser, or in the ping command.
+There are servers known as dns servers, and for every domain name it needs to find, the client system generally connects to these dns servers, and finds out the IP address of the computer at that domain name.

 ### /etc/resolv.conf